kantoniko/ladino-diksionaryo-data/CONTRIBUTION.md

 ## Editing a word

-* Adding a translation to a word.
-* Adding gender or number of the word.

 1. On the main page of Kantoniko type in the word. (e.g. `kaza`) This will show you the word and the translations of the word in a line below.
 1. The word itself will be a link.
 Click on in.
 This will lead you to the detailed page of that word.
 For example: [kaza](https://kantoniko.com/words/ladino/kaza).